coherentjavi/go-simpleDOS/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The network constants `AF_PACKET` and `ETH_P_ALL` are linux specific, the user will need to be using a linux distro to run the code.
 Please also note that all devices involved need to be connected to the same network for it to run correctly.
-The code can be ran by going to `/src` and running all the files with `go run main.go scan.go spoofAttack.go`, alternatively the user can buid a binary locally with `go build`
+The code can be ran by going to `/src` and running all the files with `go run main.go scan.go spoofAttack.go`, root level permissions may be needed in which case `sudo go run` will work.
+Please note that the environment variables need to be configured for root too.
+Alternatively the user can buid a binary locally with `go build` and then exec the binary.

 <!-- CONTRIBUTING -->